krillkovalev/krillkovalev/README.md

 - 👋 Hi, I’m Kirill Kovalev
 - 👀 I’m interested in DevOps and Backend
-- 🌱 Currently work as a site reliability engineer in Sber
+- 🌱 Currently work as a DevOps engineer
 - 📫 Telegram: @krillkovalev

 <!---